 7. Stenbock Palace

-Next up on this free self-guided Stockholm walking tour is the Stenbock Palace (Stenbockska Palatset).
-It is the best-preserved noblemanâs residence on Riddarholmen and is known for its elegant pink facade.
-It was built in the 1640s by the State Councillor Fredrik Steinbock and the familyâs coat of arms can be seen above the porch.
+Next on this free self-guided Stockholm walking tour is Stenbock Palace (Stenbockska Palatset).
+This is the best-preserved nobleman’s residence on Riddarholmen, renowned for its elegant pink façade adorned with pilasters, intricate stonework, and a grand central pediment.

 Directions